mario21ic/play-with-docker.github.io/_posts/2017-03-06-linux-registry-part1.markdown

 - generate encrypted passwords (using Docker!) and run an authenticated, secure local registry over HTTPS with basic auth.

 > Note.
-The open-source registry does not have a Web UI, so there's no friendly interface like [Docker Hub](https://hub.docker.com) or [Docker Store](https://store.docker.com).
+The open-source registry does not have a Web UI, so there's no interface like [Docker Hub](https://hub.docker.com) or [Docker Store](https://store.docker.com).
 Instead there is a [REST API](https://docs.docker.com/registry/spec/api/) you can use to query the registry.
 For a local registry which has a Web UI and role-based access control, Docker, Inc. has the [Trusted Registry](https://www.docker.com/sites/default/files/Docker%20Trusted%20Registry.pdf) product.

 You'll need Docker running on in this tutorial, or on a Linux machine and be familiar with the key Docker concepts, and with Docker volumes: